-The mission of the Cooperstown Food Pantry is to deal with issues of poverty and hunger in northern Otsego County by acquiring, storing and providing food and personal care supplies to individuals and families, thereby reducing hunger and improving nutrition.
+The mission of the Cooperstown Food Pantry is to address issues of poverty and hunger in northern Otsego County.

-Currently in its 39th year, the Cooperstown Food Pantry provides an important safety net for area families forced to choose between paying for utilities, medicine, gasoline or food.
-We are a tax-exempt organization through our sponsoring agency, the First Presbyterian Church of Cooperstown, and all contributions made to Cooperstown Food Pantry are fully tax-deductible as allowed by law.
+Currently in its 44th year, the Cooperstown Food Pantry provides an important safety net for area families forced to choose between paying for utilities, medicine, gasoline or food.
+We are a nonprofit 501(c)(3) organization, and all contributions made to Cooperstown Food Pantry are fully tax-deductible as allowed by law.

 Founding Director, Ellen St. John

-Founding director, Ellen St. John retired in May of 2013 after 36 years.
-She remains an active volunteer.
-Her strong leadership, gentle wisdom, and compassion for others has helped to make the food pantry such an important part of the Cooperstown community.
-Her vision, influence and enthusiastic helping hands continue to inspire the organization.
+Founding Director Ellen St. John retired in May of 2013 after 36 years.
+Her strong leadership, gentle wisdom, and compassion for others is what has made the Pantry such an important part of the Cooperstown community.
+Her vision, influence, and enthusiastic helping hands continue to inspire the organization.

 After 40 years of volunteer executive staff, Stacey Smith served as our first paid Executive Director from November 2017 to July 2019.
 She continues to share her knowledge and insights with us as an active volunteer and as a member of our Oversight and Advisory Board.
 In October of 2019 we welcomed Julia Perdue as our new Executive Director.
 In March of 2021, Mary Kate Kenney joined us as our new Executive Director.